monarch-initiative/gpt-mapping-manuscript/manuscript.md

 For each candidate mapping between concepts A and B, we generate a description of each concept, incorporating key elements: name, synonyms, definition, relationships.

+The `Describe` function will generate a textual description of an ontology or database concept, showing the following properties:

+- name
+- synonyms
+- definition
+- parents (superclasses)
+- other relationships

+### Prompt Completion

 The prompt is then passed to a GPT model, which generates a response.
+In principle the method should work with any instruction-based model, either local or remotely accessed via an API.
+In practice we have only evaluated this against the OpenAI API and the two leading instruction-based models, `gpt-3.5-turbo` and `gpt-4`.

+### Response Parsing

 The response is parsed to retrieve the key data model elements: category, confidence, similarities, differences.

+The result object can be exported to SSSOM format.

 ### Example

-As an example, two concepts from the fruitfly and zebrafish anatomy ontologies are candidate matches due to sharing a lexical element (abbreviation).
+As an example, two concepts from the fruitfly and zebra fish anatomy ontologies are candidate matches due to sharing a lexical element (the "PC" abbreviation).
 This is a false positive match in reality, as the concept are entirely different.

 The two concept descriptions are generated from respective ontologies as follows: